Free Fruits and Blender Coloring Page & Printable PDF Sheet

 Is the Fruits and Blender coloring page free?

-What kinds of fruit are shown on this page?
+What kinds of fruit are shown on this illustration?

-This page shows a mixed fruit setup with strawberries, apples, oranges, berries, and a blender.
-It fits fruit, kitchen, smoothie, and healthy-food themed activities.
+A mixed fruit setup with strawberries, apples, oranges, berries, and a blender fits fruit, kitchen, smoothie, and healthy-food themed activities.

 What age is this coloring page suitable for?